wesleygreentree/Chinook-regional-diets/README.md

 # Adult Chinook salmon diets in the Salish Sea

-Data and code for Greentree et al. Adult Chinook salmon diets identify distinct forage communities in the Salish Sea.
+Data and code for Greentree, W.L., Duguid, W.D.P., Quindazzi, M.J., Maher, B., & Juanes, F. Using the diet composition of adult Chinook salmon to understand the regional structure of Salish Sea forage communities.
+Submitted to Fisheries Oceanography.

 If using these data for analyses of Chinook salmon diet, see `data/out/Salish-Sea-Chinook-salmon-diet.RDS`.
 Additional data are available on request (please email wesleygreentree@uvic.ca, uvicsalmondiet@gmail.com).